-Rule 15 - Certification Examination - Conditional, Provisional, Renewal Effective March 1, 2006
+Rule 15 - Certification Examination - Conditional, Provisional, Renewal

-- (a) To be eligible to take the certification examination, an applicant must complete and submit to P.O.S.T., as applicable, either: - (I) Form 1A Application for Conditional Peace Officer Certification; or Form 3 Application for Provisional Certification; or Form 4 Application for Renewal of Basic Certification; and - (II) A copy of his/her approved basic training academy diploma; and - (III) A copy of his/her high school diploma, or high school equivalency certificate; and - (IV) A copy of his/her current first aid and cardiopulmonary resuscitation certification, or equivalents; and - (V) A law enforcement agency check, purchase order, certified check, or money order in the prescribed amount. - (b) Certification examinations will be conducted by P.O.S.T. staff at academy locations.
+- (a) To be eligible to take the certification examination, an applicant must complete and submit to P.O.S.T., as applicable, either: - (I) Form 1A Application for Conditional Peace Officer Certification; or Form 3 Application for Provisional Certification; or Form 4 Application for Renewal of Basic Certification; and - (II) A copy of his/her approved basic training academy diploma; and - (III) A copy of his/her high school diploma, or high school equivalency certificate; and - (IV) A copy of his/her current first aid and cardiopulmonary resuscitation certification, or equivalents; and - (V) A law enforcement agency check, purchase order, certified check, money order, or by electronic payment in the prescribed amount. - (b) Certification examinations will be conducted by P.O.S.T. staff or P.O.S.T. approved designated proctor at academy locations.
 However, if the number of students sitting for the examination is four (4) or fewer, the students shall be required to take the examination at a location designated by P.O.S.T. - (c) Refunds of certification examination fees shall not be provided unless the examination is postponed or canceled or under such other exceptional circumstances as determined by the Director.
 Otherwise, non-refunded fees may be credited to allow the applicant to take the next administration of the certification examination.
 Further credits or extensions shall not be permitted. - (d) An applicant has a maximum of three attempts to pass the P.O.S.T. certification examination.
 The three attempts must be completed within two (2) years after completion of the academy.
 Applicants taking the examination for a second or third time must pay the fee for the additional examination, and such examination shall not be comprised of the same questions that comprised the prior examinations.
 If an applicant cannot pass the certification examination after three attempts, he or she must retake and successfully complete basic training in accordance with Rule 10(a)(I)(e). - (e) Any protest or challenge to an examination or its administration must be made in writing within ten (10) days of the examination.
 The Director shall issue his decision in writing within twenty (20) working days.
-The decisions of the Director shall be final, unless appealed to the Board in accordance with Rule 3(b).
+The decisions of the Director shall be final, unless appealed to the Board in accordance with Rule 3(b). - (f) An applicant must provide a valid photo ID prior to taking the exam.